franckdess/ADA-Project/README.md

 - What is the evolution of the number of incorporated offshore companies for the last 50 years ?
 How does one explain it based on historical events ?

 Is there a link between economic and financial indicators and the involvement of a country ?
 That is what are the main correlates of evasion ?
+- Predict the involvement of a country based on financial and risk indicators.
+That is, find the correlates of evasion and discuss the relevance of commonly used metrics by regulators.

 What are the insights we may extract from a social network analysis of the Panama Papers using a top down approach ?
 What about a specific country analysis ?
 - Who are the key actors ?
 How can we quantify someone's importance in the papers ?